ksugar/samapi/README.md

 conda install -y cudatoolkit=11.8
 ```

-If you're using a computer with CUDA-compatible GPU on Windows, install `torch` with GPU-support here.
+If you're using a computer with CUDA-compatible GPU on Windows, install `torch` with GPU-support with the following command.

 ```bash
 # Windows with CUDA-compatible GPU only